piotrostr/piotrostr/README.md

-### Hello 👋🏻
+# Piotr Ostrowski

-Piotr Ostrowski here, a full-stack developer currently based in Amsterdam.
+Full-stack developer from Płock, Poland, currently based in Amsterdam, looking forward to making the world a better place.
+No cliche intended.
 I am glad you made it here!

-  - ✅  Right now, I am focused on creating AI-based Eye-Tracking software, as well as developing NFT collections.
+  - ✅  Right now working on AI-based Eye-Tracking software, as well as developing NFT collections.
-  - 👯  I am the CTO of Health Token https://health-token.com/ and we are currently recruiting, looking forward to our V2 relaunch this winter.
+  - 👯  CTO of Health Token https://health-token.com/, looking forward to our V2 relaunch this winter.
-  - 📫  You can e-mail me at piotr.ostrowski@aol.com.
+  - 📫  piotr.ostrowski@aol.com.